Brow Lift in New Jersey & Philadelphia

 Brow Lift FAQS

-Although a Brow Lift is an outpatient procedure, it takes several weeks to heal and achieve the desired results (though final results can take up to 6 months to appear).
+Although a brow lift is an outpatient procedure, it takes several weeks to heal and achieve the desired results.
+However, the final results can take up to 6 months to appear.
 You need to weigh the risks—recovery time and cost—against the benefits— boosting self-esteem and reducing signs of aging—before scheduling your procedure.
 Our surgeons can help you determine the extent to which a brow lift will change your appearance.

 The resulting scars depend on the technique used.
 However, they will be well concealed.
 For the open approach, the scar will be across the scalp and hidden by the hairline.
 Endoscopic lift scars may include three incisions along the top of the scalp.
 They will be shorter in size.
 For limited incisions, the scars will be hidden in the temporal hairline.